Protein Cookies & Baked Sweets

 Flavor

-First bite caught us off-guard.
-We've eaten enough Quest Hero bars and ONE Birthday Cake bars to know the 'birthday cake protein' flavor space, usually artificial vanilla with a chemical edge.
-Lenny & Larry's tastes legitimately bakery-like.
-Vegan butter notes, real vanilla, and the rainbow sprinkles register as actual sprinkles on the tongue.
-Mid-cookie, the plant-protein undertone showed up, a faint pea/soy savory note that's never quite gone in plant-based bakery, but the sweetness covers it well.
+The 'birthday cake protein' flavor space is usually artificial vanilla with a chemical edge, as seen in Quest Hero bars and ONE Birthday Cake bars.
+Buyers describe Lenny & Larry's as legitimately bakery-like instead.
+Vegan butter notes, real vanilla, and rainbow sprinkles that register as actual sprinkles on the tongue.
+Reviewers note a faint pea/soy savory undertone mid-cookie, which is never quite gone in plant-based bakery, but the sweetness covers it well.

 Texture